ozgurozbek-merges/N.I.N.A.R.G./TO-DO.md

 ## To Be Done

+* Colour blind enemy and friendly outlines.
+Make them in the shader.
 * Randomized Color Correction for every room so even the same rooms back to back look different.
+Outlines should NEVER change.
 * Roguelike dungeon spawner
     - Lots of room designs
 * Random Spawner Script, for items & pickups.
 Derives rarity multiplication from room level